-6.4 (1) Information contained in a tariff determination or re-determination made in respect of goods may be made public only if -
+6.3 (1) Information contained in a tariff determination or re-determination made in respect of goods may be made public only if -

-- (a) publication of the information is likely to assist other persons required to make tariff self-determinations when clearing goods of the same class or kind; and - (b) the person who cleared the goods has given prior written permission for the the information to be published, subject to subrule (2). - (2) Subrule (1)(b) does not apply if the information does not disclose - - (a) the name or personal particulars of the person who cleared the goods in respect of which the tariff determination or re-determination was made; - (b) the name and contact details of the person who supplied the goods; or - (c) the selling price or other particulars of the contract between the person who cleared the goods and the supplier. - (3) Information referred to in subrule (1) - - (a) may be published on the SARS website; and - (b) does not bind any person, including the customs authority except to the extent set out in section 106(1)(a) and (b).34
+(a) publication of the information is likely to assist other persons required to make tariff self-determinations when clearing goods of the same class or kind; and

+- (b) the person who cleared the goods has given prior written permission28 for the information to be published, subject to subrule (2). - (2) Subrule (1)(b) does not apply if the information does not disclose- - (a) the name or personal particulars of the person who cleared the goods in respect of which the tariff determination or re-determination was made; - (b) the name and contact details of the person who supplied the goods; - (c) the selling price or other particulars of the contract between the person who cleared the goods and the supplier; or - (d) any other information that may prejudicially affect the competitive position of a person referred to in paragraph (a) or (b). - (3) Information referred to in subrule (1) - - (a) may be published on the SARS website; and - (b) does not bind any person, including the customs authority, except to the extent set out in section 106(1)(a) and (b).29